fleeforezz/Melville/README.md

 + Rate

 In this database design there are 2 key concept to notice:
-1. Users table:
+1. Users table with author role:
-	+ User can upload as many books as they like
+	+ User with author role can upload as many books as they like
-	+ User can add many favorite books to their bookshelf as they like
+	+ User with author role can add many favorite books to their bookshelf as they like
 	+ User can rate many books as they like
 2. Books table:
 	+ 1 book can have many category